cleary/ansible-tidalcycles/README.md

 git pull --recurse-submodules
 ```

-The only minor gotcha is if you significantly modify any config files that are templated, eg `.vimrc`, `startup.scd`, or `settings.json` (vscode) you will need to restore the backed up version (from the install directory) after running - alternatively, you can *exclude* the config writing tasks via the `config` tag:
+The only minor gotcha is if you significantly modify any config files that are templated, eg `.vimrc`, `startup.scd` (please see `vars/all.yml` below), or `settings.json` (vscode) you will need to restore the backed up version (from the install directory) after running - alternatively, you can *exclude* the config writing tasks via the `config` tag:
 ```
 sudo ansible-playbook --connection=local -i localhost, tidal.play.yml --skip-tags "config"
 ```